aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/password-protect-with-aes/_index.md

 ### What happens if I forget the password for an encrypted archive?
 Unfortunately, there is no way to recover an encrypted archive's password.
 It's crucial to keep the password in a secure location.

+## Additional Frequently Asked Questions

+**Q: How do I encrypt zip file C# using Aspose.Zip?**
+A: Use the `AesEcryptionSettings` class with the desired `EncryptionMethod` (AES128, AES192, or AES256) as demonstrated in the code snippets above.

+**Q: Can I compress files with password protection in a single step?**
+A: Yes, Aspose.Zip lets you add entries to the archive and apply AES encryption in the same `CreateEntry` call, as shown.

+**Q: Does Aspose.Zip support encrypting large archives (multiple GB)?**
+A: Absolutely.
+By streaming files with `FileStream`, you can encrypt archives of virtually any size without loading everything into memory.

+**Q: Is there a way to verify the integrity of an encrypted zip after creation?**
+A: You can open the archive with the same password and read back the entries; any mismatch will throw an exception indicating corruption.

+**Q: Does AES‑256 affect compression ratio?**
+A: Encryption is applied after compression, so the compression ratio remains the same; only the encrypted payload is larger by a small overhead.

 {{< /blocks/products/pf/tutorial-page-section >}}